 Samuel Beckett Bridge, Dublin

-Well, the past few months have been one of the (most) toughest part of my life, giving me a legit reason to move away.
+Well, the past few months have been one of the (most) toughest parts of my life, giving me a legit reason to move away.
 I have left no stone unturned to reverse my decision to leave but circumstances aren’t happy.
 I couldn’t believe it at first, but I’ve lost a generous portion of my body mass and I’ve felt more stressed, depressed and burnt-out than ever before.
 If I look past two years, I just came with a suitcase full of clothes and a curious mind.
 I never limited myself to people from my country or craved Indian food.
 I waited for Christmas and Easter more than I did for Holi and Diwali.
 Although I never planned to settle down, I never thought I’d leave abruptly either.
 I never regretted my decision of not moving to Madrid last year where I had a chance to do my dream job, instead, I decided to stay.
 I still don’t regret it, but it haunts me when I am feeling stuck in the rut.

 My current situation could be summarised by the song ‘For You’ by one of my favourite singer-songwriters, Gavin James (a Dubliner):

 Maybe I’ll forget and maybe I won’t